krazyunderground/krazyunderground/README.md

 - Hi, I’m Krazyunderground, a Discord bot dev.
-- I like Discord bots, and NodeJS
+- I like Discord.
+That's all you need to know
 - I am attempting to learn C++ and C#
 - If you want a Discord bot, get in touch with me
 - My Discord username is Krazyunderground#0001, come find me<br/>